Making It Know

 1. Choose an independent domain registrar, like Squarespace.
 Domain registrars are businesses that help you reserve a domain name, like a leasing company.

 2. Search for your domain name through the registrar.
-If it’s not available, you can choose a different second-level domain or TLD, like .net.
+If it’s not available, you can choose a different second-level domain or TLD, like .net, or explore new domain name ideas with AI name generator tools.

 3. Register your domain.
 To register a domain, you pay a small fee to reserve the domain name for a set period.
 Usually, you renew your registration annually.
 If you don’t renew and it expires, someone else can use the name.